kishpower/go-backend-masterclass/readme.md

 - create db/store to add transaction capabalities to db (currently we only support queries)
 - create test file for store
 - handle deadlocks for concurrent transactions
-- implement restful http api using Gin
+- implement restful http api using Gin for accounts , entry , transfer etc
+- install viper to manage config files